-Standard Wi-Fi connections allow devices to receive information through an access point.
+Standard Wireless network connections allow devices to receive information through an access point.
 Through Wi-Fi Direct, devices have the ability to bypass this process and connect to each other directly.
 When most people think of device-to-device connections, Bluetooth comes to mind.
 Although Wi-Fi Direct offers a similar connection, it’s also significantly more powerful than Bluetooth, able to handle a higher data volume at a faster rate.
-In the right setting, Wi-Fi Direct can transfer data at a rate 10 times faster than traditional Bluetooth.
+In the right setting, Wi-Fi Direct can transfer data at a rate 10 times faster than traditional Bluetooth on your android device.
 This makes Wi-Fi Direct the superior choice for business applications that require data sharing between devices.

 How Does Wi-Fi Direct Work?

-Wi-Fi Direct doesn’t require a centralized network to share information between devices.
-Instead, when a connection is made, one device acts as the access point.
+Wi-Fi Direct doesn’t require a centralized network or wireless router to share information between devices.
+Instead, when a connection is made, one device acts as the access point or hotspot.
 Other devices then connect to this original device using WPS and WPA/WPA2 protocols.
-Once this connection is established, data can be instantly shared between devices, even when there’s no network connection available.
+Once this connection is established, data can be instantly shared between nearby devices, even when there’s no network connection available.

 Connections through Wi-Fi Direct can vary depending on the application.
-Gamers can connect to share an experience on their personal devices, or an individual can cast their device onto a television, allowing anyone in the room to see a real-time projection of what’s visible on the device screen.
-Some devices can connect automatically, while others require pushing a button on the device.
-For security purposes, many connections require the input of a PIN or require you to scan a QR code.
+Gamers can connect to share an experience on their personal devices or iPhones, or an individual can cast their device onto a television, allowing anyone in the room to see a real-time projection of what’s visible on the device screen.
+Some devices can connect automatically, while others require pushing a button on the device before file-sharing or file transfer.
+For security purposes to this functionality, many connections require the input of a PIN or require you to scan a QR code for a wi-fi protected setup.
 Even with these extra steps, this kind of connectivity offers a variety of advantages in a business setting.

 Benefits of Using Wi-Fi Direct